 Progress House is the oldest and largest recovery residence organization in Indiana.
 It started out in 1961 as a small house for recovering alcoholics on the Northside of Indianapolis, and has grown and evolved since then.

-Today it operates downtown Indianapolis, serving up to 100 men who live at the main facility and another 50 who have graduated to transitional recovery housing known as Next Step.
-Progress House provides a sober, secure, comfortable living environment with intensive recovery support services.
+Today it operates near downtown Indianapolis, serving up to 100 men who live at the main facility and another 50 who have graduated to transitional recovery housing known as Next Step.
+Progress House provides a sober, secure, comfortable living environment with intensive recovery support services, and is also accredited by the Joint Commission with The Gold Seal of Approval, indicating it has undergone an extensive evaluation and assessment process to ensure it meets compliance with the highest standards in the Healthcare industry.

 201 Shelby St.